Why Can’t I Just Replace My Outdoor (or Indoor) Air Conditioning Unit?

 One reason we usually can't replace only an outdoor or indoor unit is because neither coil is compatible with one that meets today's minimum Seasonal Energy Efficiency Ratio, or SEER.
 This issue occurs all the time with older systems.

-In 2016, the minimum SEER is 14.
+In 2016, the minimum SEER was 14.
 If your outdoor coil fails, you have to replace it with a unit that's at least 14 SEER.
 If your old indoor coil isn't compatible with any of the new 14+ SEER units, you have to replace both.

 The good news is that you'll end up with a much more efficient system than the one you're replacing!
 The bad news is that you have to replace the whole thing when one component fails.